Here we showcase tailoring buttons, from the individual to large emporiums such as The Leviathan.

 This hat pin is an example of “sweetheart jewellery” when a uniform button is fashioned into a brooch or hat pin, to honor your man in uniform.

-Solomon (Solly) Davis was a tailor living in Carlton in 1916.
-From 1911-1919 he was listed as a clothing manufacturer at 41 Russell Street, then 24 Russell, then 353 Lonsdale Streets.
-He listed his firm in 1929 but when he lost the government clothing contracts he had held for years which led to ‘Sol Davis Pty ltd’ clothing manufacturers going into into liquidation in 1931.
-It was not the first time he had been bankrupt, having previously manufactured clothing in Sydney.
-He had lost money on racehorses and business speculation.
+Solomon (Solly) Davis was a tailor born in Melbourne in 1881.
+After marrying in 1902 he moved to Sydney for 18 months then returned to Melbourne where he lived with his long suffering wife in several locations.
+During 1906-08 he styled himself as a importer.
+From 1911-1919 he was listed as a clothing manufacturer at 41 Russell, then 24 Russell, then 353 Lonsdale Streets.
+He started “Carter’s Pty Ltd”, drapers, tailors and furriers, in 1927 with Solomon Lyons.
+The two listed a new firm in 1929, Sol Davis Pty Ltd in Carlton.
+They were soon being sued £500 for rent, and being denied the Trademark “Bond”, as being too similar to “Bonds” which was already in use.
+When he lost a government clothing contract ‘Sol Davis Pty ltd’ clothing manufacturers went into liquidation in 1931.
+It was not the first time he had been bankrupt, having previously manufactured clothing in Sydney where he had lost money on racehorses and business speculation.
+His wife sued for divorce on the grounds of infidelity and desertion in 1932.

 Southwell Coultas & Co, Melbourne